-- VLAN supported using Open vSwitch (OVS).
-VLAN supported using ML2/VPP.
+- VLAN supported using Open vSwitch (OVS). - VLAN supported using ML2/VPP.
 It is supported only on Intel NIC.
+VPP is currently not supported for M6.

 For pods based on C-series with Intel NIC Single Root I/O Virtualization (SRIOV), the SRIOV allows a single physical PCI Express to be shared on a different virtual environment.
 The SRIOV offers different virtual functions to different virtual components over the same physical NIC.